There’s nothing nicer on a sunny Vancouver day than biking Stanley Park – it’s one of those Canadian bucket list things to do!

 You’ll see the totem poles, Brockton Point Lighthouse, Lost Lagoon, Beaver Lake and the beaches (all of which we cover further down in the section on the sights you see when cycling Stanley Park).

-Bike rental rates:
+Bike rental rates

-Their regular bikes are all the same rate, no matter the style.
 Bikes come with a basket, lock and helmet.
 There’s a $15 charge to keep the bike overnight.

-Minimum rental time:
+Minimum rental time

 You have the option of renting for just one hour.